wad11656/SetRegion-GUI/README.md

 ## About

 ### What does it do?
-Convert the region sectors of PS1 `.bin` disc images into JAP, PAL, or USA without modifying the game's display resolution.
+Converts the region sectors of PS1 `.bin` disc images into JAP, PAL, or USA without modifying the game's display resolution.

 ### Why?
 Primarily used today to fix/increase certain PS1 games' compatibility on the PSP & Vita (Adrenaline) PS1 emulators.